D00MSDaY-0/D00MSDaY-0/README.md

   </p>
 <br>
   <p>
-    On my spare time i enjoy learning new languages, drawing, reading, going out on hikes or stuff like that, i'm a big fan of nature, coffee and misty      forests too.
+    On my spare time i enjoy learning new languages, drawing, reading, going out on hikes 🌲 or stuff like that, i'm a big fan of nature, coffee ☕ and misty forests too.
   </p>
 <br>
   <p>
-    Currently i'm developing myself on the cybersecurity field, completing courses and doing roadmaps to achive my goals.
+    Currently i'm developing myself on the cybersecurity field 🥷🏻, completing courses and doing roadmaps to achive my goals.
 Besides from that, ì'm developing projects at my uni.
 And that's it for now!
   </p>
 </div>